 6. Failed payments sometimes resolve themselves.

-We’ve seen 20-25% of failed payments resolve themselves when we just reattempt to charge the card a few times.
-This is normally due to soft declines, lack of funds, accounts hitting a daily limit, etc. So, if you just retry charges a few times over a week or so , some of them will go through without the customer needing to update their billing info.
-Stripe can automatically retry charges up to 4 times, on a schedule that you have control over.
+So, if you just retry charges a few times over a week or so , some of them will go through without the customer needing to update their billing info.
+Stripe can automatically retry charges multiple times, on a schedule that you have control over.

 7. Why is more important then “when”.